 4. What are the key regulatory priorities of the European insect sector?

-The updated version of the IPIFF Vision Paper (see page 12) includes the main regulatory priorities of the European insect sector.
+The recently-launched IPIFF Regulatory Brochure includes the main regulatory priorities of the European insect sector.
 Firstly, IPIFF supports the diversification of substrates authorised in insect farming, with former foodstuffs containing meat and fish being the main priority (primarily for the feed chain).
 This authorisation will allow the insect sector to maximise its upcycling potential, directly contributing to reducing EU’s food waste burden by using products before they are classified as ‘waste’.
 With respect insects as feed, following the approval of insect processed animal proteins (PAPs) in poultry and swine feed from September 2021, the development of EU standards for whole (treated) insects as animal feed is amongst the new targets of our sector.
-In terms of insects as food, IPIFF is in close contact with the European Commission and EFSA in order to provide constructive input for the authorisation process of insects as a novel food (for further details, please consult the IPIFF Briefing Paper on Novel Food, the IPIFF Briefing note on the CJEU ruling and the IPIFF FAQs on Novel Food).
+In terms of insects as food, IPIFF is in close contact with the European Commission and EFSA in order to provide constructive input for the authorisation process of insects as a novel food (for further details, please consult the updated IPIFF Briefing Paper on Novel Food, the IPIFF Briefing note on the CJEU ruling and the IPIFF FAQs on Novel Food).

 5. What is the ‘economic weight’ of the sector today and its forecasted growth in the next few years?

 6. Are insects farmed organically?

 In terms of farming practices, insect farming follows concepts that are very close to the principles of ‘organic farming’.
 Insect farms rely on natural processes that require minimum inputs, such as water.
 In addition, no agrochemicals such as plant protection products, hormones or antibiotics are used.
 Moreover, thanks to the vertical practices incorporated in such facilities, insect production is second to none in terms of land use – fact that reflects its visible indirect benefits on the preservation of biodiversity.
 However, for the moment, insect-derived products used in the food or feed chains cannot be certified as ‘organic’.
 The organic standards for insect farming practices are presently being developed by the European Commission.
 As a transitional measure, IPIFF supports the authorisation of insect PAPs in organic aquaculture (prior to the establishment of organic standards for insects).